guardtime/logksi/README.md

 RHEL 6 and 7, x86_64 architecture   Fully compatible and tested.
 CentOS 6 and 7, x86_64 architecture Fully Compatible and tested.
 Debian                              Compatible but not tested on regular basis.
-OS X                                Compatible but not tested on regular basis.
+OS X                                Not supported.
-Windows 7, 8, 10                    Compatible but not tested on regular basis.
+Windows                             Not supported.
 ```